cloud-gov/cg-site/_docs/services/relational-database.md

     -c '{"storage_type": "gp3"}'
 ```

 **Please note that databases must be at least 20 GB in size to use `gp3` as the storage type.**.
-If you get an error during the update about your databse storage size, try specifying the `storage` in the `update-service` command:
+If you get an error during the update about your databse storage size, try specifying a minimum value of `20` for `storage` in the `update-service` command:

 ```sh
 cf update-service ${SERVICE_NAME} \